- Zed's Surfing Adventures

 Don't you think that sounds like surfers paradise?
 Believe me it is Come and check us out at Inchcape in Silver Sands at the most southern point of Barbados where surfers created surfing and windsurfing heaven at Inchcape.

-Contributed by Wolfgang Lange,
+Written by Wolfgang Lange, Inchcape Seaside Villas

 Looking for a Barbados surfing vacation?
 Click here for the perfect accommodations, activities and packages